-The insulation along the bottom of the curtain should just lightly contact the floor.
+The insulation along the bottom of the curtain should just barely make contact with the floor.
 If necessary, trim the insulation so that it is flush with the floor.

-Sweep - The vinyl sweep around the lead post and at each joining section (top and bottom) of the nonwiring side can now be joined.
+Sweep - The vinyl at each joining section (top and bottom) of the non-wiring side can now be joined.
 Fold the excess sweep on each side of the joining section toward the inside of the door, so that the outside face of each flap is now facing each other.
-Trim any sweep beyond the existing hole pattern on both sides.
+Trim the any sweep beyond the existing hole pattern on both sides.
 Align the hole pattern in each flap and fasten them together using the (2) outer most holes of the pattern.
-Be sure to use the larger rivets and backer washers provided by Cookson.
+Be sure to use the larger pop rivets and backer washers provided by Cookson.